 - they renounce all right to probate of the will and codicils.

 When you renounce probate, your rights in respect of the executorship cease.
 See for example section 69 of the Probate and Administration Act 1898 (NSW).

 Where to get the Renunciation Forms for the executor to renounce probate

 The prescribed form is a formal legal document which can be obtained from the Probate Registry of the Supreme Court in your state or territory.
-They are mostly available for download, find links to the Probate Courts2 here.
+They are mostly available for download, find links to the Probate Courts2 and their registries here.

 New South Wales – Court forms for renouncing probate – representing yourself

 - The form is Number 123, Renunciation of Probate.

 - An example of a completed enunciation of probate form can be found on the NSW Department of Justice, Law Access website here, follow the links.
 And Law Access provides Instructions for filling out a Renunciation of Probate Form, click here.